 C) Online courses

-There are a number of organizations that offer online courses.
+There are a number of organisations that offer online courses.
 Many of them are based on general mindfulness principles and not just about sleep.
 Most charge for their courses.

 D) Therapy courses